pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 MP3

 ### 5. Deployment
+- Summary, if the target have been archived

-What are the optimization potentials of the program?
+- What are the optimization potentials of the program?
 What were the problems?
+    - Nicht nur nach KeyWord suchen sondern auch nach Synoymen oder zugehörigen Themen

 ### 6. Display the Process